Dining Services

 A. Charges

-Students who have a dining contract are required (except as provided in Financial Services) to pay the charge of the contract until the end of the term for which it was taken.
+Students who have a meal contract are required (except as provided in Financial Services) to pay the charge of the contract until the end of the term for which it was taken.
 Bills for additional charges, if incurred, will ordinarily be rendered monthly or before the end of each term.
-Board bills for nonresident students will ordinarily be rendered on a term basis in advance.
+Meal contract bills for nonresident students will ordinarily be rendered on a term basis in advance.

 B. Refunds

 No refunds or rebates can be given for meals not taken during a term.
 In order to receive a refund due to a withdrawal or leave of absence, students are required to submit a written request to the Yale Hospitality Business Office (yale.dining@yale.edu).
-No board rebate can be given for any day before the day on which the student advises the Yale Hospitality Business Office of her or his status change, or the day on which notification is received by the Yale Hospitality Business Office.
+No meal contract rebate can be given for any day before the day on which the student advises the Yale Hospitality Business Office of their status change, or the day on which notification is received by the Yale Hospitality Business Office.

 For more information about Refunds, see Financial Services.